Kehillah High

 In this class, you will have a birds eye view into the weekly Torah portion.
 We will be looking at difficult passages, inspiring texts, and stories.
 Through study and delving into the wisdom of the great commentators, a new light will be cast on the stories essential to our identity.
 We will take a deep dive into the multifaceted layers of a different Torah portion every week, including an examination of biblical characters, themes, and commentaries.

-Session B: 8:20 - 9:00 p.m.
+Session B: 8:15 - 9:00 p.m.

 Values in Action – Lisa Stone

 Judaism provides a unique lens through which to engage in community service, offering a strong foundation to apply traditional values and nuanced teachings in a relevant way to the world around us.
 As students, you have spent hours of classroom time studying values such as chesed, tzedakah, and tikkun olam.
-In this class, you will have the opportunity to roll up your sleeves and implement those values.
-Let’s pool our talents and work together on a wide variety of community service projects serving our Greater Houston community! |
+Throughout this trimester, you will roll up your sleeves and implement those values.
+This trimester, you will pool your talents and work together on various community service projects.
+By trimester’s end, we will have served many of our neighbors in need while representing ourselves as Jews and individuals who make a difference in the world.